 Colts’ $1M gift designed to help upgrade school food

-INDIANAPOLIS (WISH) — The Indianapolis Colts on Tuesday announced a $1 million gift to support an Indianapolis school.
+INDIANAPOLIS (WISH) — The Indianapolis Colts on Tuesday announced a $1 million gift to support the Patachou Foundation, an organization that wants to reimagine school cafeterias in Indianapolis.

-The initiative aimed to revolutionize school kitchens in Indianapolis and combat childhood hunger.
+The foundation’s PataSchool initiative aims to revolutionize school kitchens in Indianapolis and combat childhood hunger.

 The model will help to restore working kitchens within schools and provide support by hiring and training culinary staff to prepare scratch-made meals.